090988ansarikashif/hello-world/Searx-instances.md

  * Up-to-date health report available on https://stats.searx.xyz<sup>(1)</sup>, for onion (tor) services: https://stats.searx.xyz/tor.html
  * Searx instances [mailing list](mailto:searx-instances@autistici.org) & [subscription page](https://www.autistici.org/mailman/listinfo/searx-instances).
  * Some of the Searx instances have a CAcert SSL certificate.
 You can install the missing root cert [from here](http://www.cacert.org/index.php?id=3).
- * You can add your own Searx instance to this page by clicking [here](https://github.com/asciimoo/searx/wiki/Searx-instances/_edit) or by clicking on the "Edit" button in the top right corner.
+ * You can add your own Searx instance to this page by clicking [here](https://github.com/asciimoo/searx/wiki/Searx-instances/_edit) or by clicking on the "Edit" button in the top right corner (when logged in).
+A GitHub account is required to make changes.

 <sup>(1)</sup> Note that most of the instances with a A+ grade in CSP column in this site are not fully functional - for example auto-completion does not work.